Rural Health

 The Underserved Pathway: Fostering Medical Student Interest in the Care of Vulnerable Populations

 Highlights the University of Washington School of Medicine Underserved Pathway and Targeted Rural Underserved Track.
-Addresses how these programs encourage medical students to work in underserved and rural areas.
+Addresses how these programs encourage medical students to work in rural areas.

 Author(s): Shannon U. Waterman, Amanda Kost, Rachel Lazzar, Sharon Dobie